UK trade body calls on govt to prioritise domestic energy production

 To alleviate the cost-of-living crisis in the country, the UK government recently imposed a windfall tax on oil and gas operators.
 However, Offshore Energies UK warned about the perceived negative effects of this tax on new investments, explaining that it may already be undermining major investments needed to keep Britain’s lights on.

-In other OEUK-related news, the trade body disclosed recently that it is on the lookout for a new chief executive, as its current one is due to step down at the end of the year after almost eight years in the role.
+In other OEUK-related news, the trade body disclosed recently that it was on the lookout for a new chief executive, as its current one would be stepping down at the end of the year after almost eight years in the role.